Code-Institute-Submissions/SamarZiadat-sustainable-memory-game_JanResub/README.md

 	- b.
 When two identical cards are successfully matched the scoreboard update - helping the user keep track of how many matches they've made.
 This is also a motivational tool to encourage them to keep playing until they have won.

- -   **Frequent User Goals**
+ -   **Frequent Visitor Goals**

 	 i.
-As a Frequent User, I want to be able to learn more about the trees that I am now recognising.
+As a Frequent Visitor, I want to be able to learn more about the trees that I am now recognising.

 		- a.
 When a 'match' is made between two cards, information about the tree that has been matched appears at the bottom of the console, including the tree's name, a description of it, and additional facts.
-As a returning visitor, they may begin to learn some of the names of the trees they are recognising and matching, as well learning additional information about it.
+As a Frequent Visitor, they may begin to learn some of the names of the trees they are recognising and matching, as well learning additional information about it.

 ### Browser Compatibility